 3.3.1.
 Monitors displaying images from areas in which individuals would have an expectation of privacy should not be viewed by anyone other than Trust employees who are on duty and authorised to be within the relevant area.
-It should be noted that a greater expectation of privacy is likely in clinical areas than may apply in external or "public" areas of facilities such as car parks, entrances or internal corridors.
+It should be noted that a greater expectation of privacy is likely in clinical areas

-- 3.3.2.
+- than may apply in external or "public" areas of facilities such as car parks, entrances, or internal corridors. - 3.3.2.
 It is acceptable for images from the exterior of a building to be viewed by security or reception staff, whilst it is not acceptable or appropriate for anyone other than on duty clinical staff to view images from clinical inpatient areas. - 3.3.3.
-This must be considered when determining where to locate the CCTV monitors and images should not be accessible to unauthorised staff or visitors, e.g. not in reception areas where monitors and images can be seen. - 3.3.4.
+This must be considered when determining where to locate the CCTV monitors and images should not be accessible to unauthorised staff or visitors, e.g., not in reception areas where monitors and images can be seen. - 3.3.4.
 CCTV monitors within clinical areas/seclusion suites must not be routinely switched on or used by staff to observe service users, unless there has been a deliberate attempt by a service user to impede staff observing them.
 Any decision to switch on a CCTV monitor in a clinical area/seclusion suite to observe service users will be made by the senior staff member on duty and fully documented within the relevant RiO progress notes.
-See Seclusion and Segregation policy for more detailed information. - 3.3.5 Images should not be retained for longer than is necessary, as stated by DPA 2018 and GDPR.
-The Trust will retain all images for a minimum of 30 days unless they relate to a specific incident or investigation.
-This is a requirement of the Department of Health Code of Practice on record retention.
-Once a request has been received the data must be retained.
-This variation is for technical purposes. - 3.3.6 Once the retention period has expired all recorded images are automatically re-recorded over.
+See Seclusion and Segregation policy for more detailed information. - 3.3.5 BSMHFT will retain CCTV images for a period of 30 days following which footage will be deleted.
+Routinely, footage should not be retained for longer than is necessary, as stated by DPA 2018 and GDPR. - 3.3.6 Where an incident has occurred, and CCTV footage that is of evidential value is available, then then this footage will be downloaded and saved for the purposes of investigation.
+Once such a request has been received, the data must be retained.
+This is a requirement of the Department of Health Code of Practice on record retention. - 3.3.7 Once the retention period has expired all recorded images are automatically re-recorded over.
 Images retained for evidential purposes are to be stored in a secure location to which access is controlled.
-Further advice relating to the storage of evidential images can be obtained from the Trust Local Security Management Specialist (LSMS).